MatthewBurke1995/WhatsTheGloss/README.md

 # WhatsTheGloss
 Flask application that returns a chapter by chapter glossary of a PDF document.
-See demo at www.whatsthegloss.com